cs3org/OCM-API/IETF-RFC.md

 ## Fields

-* REQUIRED notificationType (string) - in a Share Acceptance Notification it SHOULD be one of:
+* REQUIRED notificationType (string) - in a Share Acceptance Notification it MUST be one of:
   * 'SHARE_ACCEPTED'
   * 'SHARE_DECLINED'
 * REQUIRED providerId (string) - copied from the Share Creation Notification for the Share this notification is about